robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 There are several types of podcasts, each of which I treat differently (a list of the podcasts I consume can be found [here](https://reasonabledeviations.com/about/#information-diet)).

-- General news and current affairs (e.g *All-In*): I don’t make notes on these – I listen to them in the gym and they are primarily for entertainment.
+- General news and current affairs (e.g. *All-In*): I don’t make notes on these – I listen to them in the gym and they are primarily for entertainment.
-- General interviews, e.g *Invest Like the Best*, *Masters in Business*: I occasionally take notes if there is an insight that strongly resonates with me.
+- General interviews, e.g. *Invest Like the Best*, *Masters in Business*: I occasionally take notes if there is an insight that strongly resonates with me.
-- Evergreen interviews, e.g *Flirting With Models*: these are podcasts that have been carefully designed to be dense in evergreen information.
+- Evergreen interviews, e.g. *Flirting With Models*: these are podcasts that have been carefully designed to be dense in evergreen information.
 I make notes on these as if they are online courses (i.e textbook-equivalent).
-- “Long-form”, e.g the *History of Rome, Huberman Lab*: as above, I treat these as online courses.
+- “Long-form”, e.g. the *History of Rome, Huberman Lab*: as above, I treat these as online courses.

 I use an app called Airr that allows me to make audio highlights; when I hear something interesting, I press a button to record an AirrQuote and if convenient I make a text note (these are optional).